-another to avoid competing application submissions.
+Eligible applicants can select up to two businesses and each business requires a separate application.
+If a community has multiple organizations that could be considered qualified applicants, the organizations should communicate with one another to avoid competing application submissions.
 Please note that the MEDC will only award grant funds to one qualified applicant under each grant agreement.
 If multiple applications for the same community are submitted, they must represent different traditional commercial districts within the community.
-If multiple applications are submitted by different organizations on behalf of the same district, the MEDC reserves the right to deny any or all of the applications.
+If multiple applications are submitted on behalf of the same district, the MEDC reserves the right to deny any or all of the applications.

 See timeline on Appendix F for the application deadlines and other important dates.